bwvdnbro/CMacIonize/_tutorials/2019-01-11-getting-started-with-cmacionize.md

 ../../CMacIonize --params stromgren.param --threads <number of parallel threads>
 ```

 You can omit the `--threads` parameter to run using a single thread.
+On
-This test should take under a minute using 4 parallel threads.
+a fairly recent desktop or laptop, this test should take under a minute
+using 4 parallel threads.

 At the end of the run, a number of additional files should have been
 created: two snapshot files `stromgren_000.hdf5` and